nginx-serverless/nginx-lambda-gateway/docs/getting_started.md

   | `HEADER_PREFIXES_TO_STRIP` | No        | `true`, `false` | `false`                              | A list of HTTP header prefixes that exclude headers client responses.
 List should be specified in lower-case and a semicolon (;) should be used to as a deliminator between values.
 For example: `x-amz-;x-something-` |

   > Note:
-  > - Define the following environment variables in your machine if you want to use the above default values.
+  > - Define the following environment variables in your machine when using the above default values.
   >   e.g.: `AWS_REGION`, `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY`, `AWS_SESSION_TOKEN` in `~/.bash_profile`.
   > - `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY`, `AWS_SESSION_TOKEN` are only used to configure the gateway when running as a Container or as a Systemd service.